Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose a Metal-Frame Sofa

-A “metal-frame” sofa can still wobble, squeak, or feel too deep—especially when “metal” means legs bolted to a wood box.
-In small apartments, busy family rooms, or sleeper setups, the wrong frame turns into noise, flex, and scratched floors.
-This guide helps you choose a frame that’s durable, quiet, and comfortable, moving from quick picks to myth-busting to a build-and-fit checklist.
+A “metal-frame” sofa can still wobble, squeak, or feel too deep—especially when “metal” only means legs bolted to a wood base.
+In small apartments, tight living rooms, busy family rooms, and sleeper setups, the wrong build turns into noise, flex, and scratched floors.
+This guide focuses on the parts that matter most: frame type, stability, corrosion risk, fit, and serviceability.

 Metal-Frame Sofa Buying Summary

-• Identify the build: true internal metal frame, hybrid (wood + metal), or metal legs only.
+• Confirm the build: a true load-bearing metal frame, a wood-and-metal hybrid, or just metal legs.

 Common Mistakes and Myths About Metal-Frame Sofas